 I’m not particularly into gardens.
 I enjoy them, but don’t enjoy gardening.
-In Tokyo, I visited a few because I was curious about Japanese gardens in particular, and also curious as to how they are used by people in such a big city.
+I visited a few gardens in Tokyo partly because I was curious about Japanese gardens in particular, and also curious as to how they are used by people in such a big city.
 But mostly I went to them because I wanted to visit a temple or castle, and the garden was part of the package.

-I visited a number of different gardens in Tokyo and each had a different atmosphere.
+I visited a number of different Tokyo gardens and each had a different atmosphere.

 Atago-jinja Temple Garden